Temple Child Support Lawyers

 Enforcement of Child Support

 The state of Texas is not afraid to punish obligators who do not comply by paying the appropriate amount.
 If obligators fail to make the appropriate payments, we can help you seek alternate strategies for enforcement.
-These include:

 - Asking an employer to garnish an obligator’s wages